haalto/PERN-template/README.md

 INSTALLATION:
 - Add .env file to project root or edit .env-example and add required environment values
+- Add second .env file to the root of frontend folder and the following parameter

+  CHOKIDAR_USEPOLLING=true

+  This enables hot reloading when developing when React is running in Docker container

 - Run docker-compose up --build on your command line at the project root and you should be ready to go!